-The process has given me more confidence as a writer – since Papa Tupu I’ve had a handful of articles published in an online magazine, and am approaching my next project, a novel, with much more confidence.
-I now openly talk about my writing and being a writer, and look forward to starting and finishing the half dozen writing projects I have in mind.
+The process has given me more confidence as a writer – since Te Papa Tupu, I’ve had a handful of articles published in an online magazine and am approaching my next project, a novel, with much more confidence.
+I now openly talk about my writing and being a writer and look forward to starting and finishing the half dozen writing projects I have in mind.

-Most importantly, thanks to Huia.
-If it wasn’t for Papa Tupu, my Mum would be reading something else at this very moment.
+Most importantly, thanks to HUIA.
+If it wasn’t for Te Papa Tupu, my mum would be reading something else at this very moment.
 I have no idea what that might have been, but I do know this: it wouldn’t have been written by me.

 December: Journal Six

-At the beginning of the month we had our second Te Papa Tupu hui, an interesting and informative day that left me enthusiastic and excited about the next two months.
-That dissipated two days later when, like most of the country, I experienced the Kaikoura quake.
-In relative terms I have nothing to complain about: no one in my family was hurt and nothing was damaged.
-The following day we were shaken (often literally) and tired after an evening spent obsessively following social media as tsunami updates rolled in, but we were fine.
-We counted our blessings, in particular that we were all together at home during the quake, rather than on the 17th floor of my office in the Wellington CBD.
-Work was closed but we didn’t mind: we were tired anyway, and the Council’s instructions to avoid the CBD made perfect sense.
+At the beginning of the month, we had our second Te Papa Tupu hui, an interesting and informative day that left me enthusiastic and excited about the next two months.
+That dissipated two days later when, like most of the country, I experienced the Kaikōura quake.
+In relative terms, I have nothing to complain about: no one in my family was hurt, and nothing was damaged.
+The following day, we were shaken (often literally) and tired after an evening spent obsessively following social media as tsunami updates rolled in, but we were fine.
+We counted our blessings, in particular that we were all together at home during the quake, rather than on the seventeenth floor of my office in the Wellington CBD.
+Work was closed, but we didn’t mind: we were tired anyway, and the Council’s instructions to avoid the CBD made perfect sense.
 We had enough food at home.
 We knew that we were lucky.

-It’s the next phase, though, where personal resilience gets tested the most, an experience that I saw all around me the following week.
-Work remained closed for another day, and in the case of my husband he still has to work remotely.
-The children remained scared of the quakes, and the initial euphoria at having experienced something frightening unscathed disappeared; what remained was common garden crankiness.
+It’s the next phase, though, where personal resilience gets tested the most – an experience that I saw all around me the following week.
+Work remained closed for another day, and in the case of my husband, he still has to work remotely.
+The children remained scared of the quakes, and the initial euphoria at having experienced something frightening unscathed disappeared; what remained was common or garden crankiness.
 The rains fell and the roads were closed, and work compounded with less time in the office to complete it.
-People got sick of talking about where they were during the earthquake, but were still tired – both emotionally and physically.
-That second phase is the one where you still know, on an objective level, that you are lucky, but the weather and aftershocks still grind you down and it becomes easier to forget.
+People got sick of talking about where they were during the earthquake but were still tired – both emotionally and physically.
+That second phase is the one where you still know, on an objective level, that you are lucky, but the weather and aftershocks still grind you down, and it becomes easier to forget.
 The adrenaline is gone; all that is left is rain and an inability to relax in brick buildings.

 November: Journal Five

-- A prisoner in New Zealand during the 1990’s would have called prison “the Boob”.
+- A prisoner in New Zealand during the 1990s would have called prison ‘the Boob’.
 Who knew?
-During my research I also found an entire academic article about prison slang, and how it differs between New Zealand men’s and women’s prisons.
-I only managed to slip a few phrases into my book, but have being wanting to find a prison slang expert to talk to ever since.
+During my research I also found an entire academic article about prison slang and how it differs between New Zealand men’s and women’s prisons.
+I only managed to slip a few phrases into my book, but I have been wanting to find a prison slang expert to talk to ever since.

-- That exercise and writing are unlikely, but very well matched, bedfellows.
+- Exercise and writing are unlikely but very well matched bedfellows.
 Some of my best thinking over the winter has been done while swimming, biking or running.
 I had planned to do a triathlon this weekend gone – it didn’t work out due to an injury, but the training process was so complementary to my writing I hope to continue my newfound enjoyment of exercise into the future.

-- That the insane attraction you might feel for someone that is often thought of as love at first sight or unrequited love has a psychological term that describes the chemical reaction, limerence.
-I didn’t end up using this in the end, but in the middle of all my reading about it I think I might have sown the seeds for a future project.
+- The insane attraction you might feel for someone that is often thought of as love at first sight or unrequited love has a psychological term that describes the chemical reaction: limerence.
+I didn’t end up using this, but in the middle of all my reading about it, I think I might have sown the seeds for a future project.